 Who: Teens must be 15 years old and in high school.

 Where: Primarily at Main Campus; there are limited opportunities at the community-based Close To Home locations.

 Cost: Volunteer polo shirt is $23, plus tax.
-Teen volunteers are also are required to wear khaki pants or knee-length skirt and closed-toe shoes
+Teen volunteers are also are required to wear khaki or black pants or knee-length skirt and closed-toe shoes